EUFAR/egads-gui/doc/source/description.rst

 The plot window
 ^^^^^^^^^^^^^^^

-Accessible by clicking on the icon |plot data| or by the right click menu, the user has to select a variable to enable the window.
+Accessible by clicking on the icon |plot| or by the right click menu, the user has to select a variable to display the window.
 The purpose of that window is to give the user the possibility to plot all kind of data and to save the corresponding figure.
 It is possible to plot multiple variables by selecting them in the list using ctrl + left click.

-.. |plot data| image:: images/icons/plot_icon.png
-   :width: 130px
-   :height: 130px
-   :scale: 12 %

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_018.png
    :width: 1252px